glpi-project/glpi/devspaces/README.md

         devspaces create

-    * The notification system will shown a message when the build is finished.
+    * The notification system will show a message when the build is finished.
 Then the validation process starts (it takes at least 2 minutes).

-1. When the validation process is finished, you can start the the DevSpace by running the following command.
+1. When the validation process is finished, you can start the DevSpace by running the following command.

         devspaces start glpi